ItaiAxelrad/remote-sensing/posts/raster-based-analysis.md

 ---
-title: 'Raster Based Analysis'
+title: 'Raster-Based Analysis'
 ---

-The introduction of the [raster package](https://cran.r-project.org/web/packages/raster/), first developed Robert J. Hijmans, has been a revolution for geo-processing and analysis using R.
+The introduction of the [raster package](https://cran.r-project.org/web/packages/raster/), first developed by Robert J. Hijmans, has been a revolution for geo-processing and analysis using R.

 ## The Raster Objects

-The package produces and uses objects of three different classes, the `RasterLayer`, the `RasterStack` and the `RasterBrick`.
+The package produces and uses objects of three different classes, the `RasterLayer`, the `RasterStack`, and the `RasterBrick`.
 A `RasterLayer` is the equivalent of a single-layer raster, as an R workspace variable.
 The data themselves, depending on the size of the grid can be loaded in memory or on disk.
-The same stands for `RasterBrick` and `RasterStack` objects, which are the equivalent of multi-layer `RasterLayer` objects. `RasterStack` and `RasterBrick` are very similar, the difference being in the virtual characteristic of the `RasterStack`.
+The same stands for `RasterBrick` and `RasterStack` objects, which are the equivalent of multi-layer `RasterLayer` objects. `RasterStack` and `RasterBrick` are very similar, the difference being in the virtual character of the `RasterStack`.
 While a `RasterBrick` has to refer to one multi-layer file or is in itself a multi-layer object with data loaded in memory, a `RasterStack` may 'virtually' connect several raster objects written to different files or in memory.
-Processing will be more efficient for a `RasterBrick` than for a `RasterStack`, but `RasterStack` has the advantage of facilitating pixel based calculations on separate raster layers.
+Processing will be more efficient for a `RasterBrick` than for a `RasterStack`, but `RasterStack` has the advantage of facilitating pixel-based calculations on separate raster layers.

-Let's take a look into the structure of these objects.
+Let's take a look at the structure of these objects.

 ```r
 library(raster)